splunk/observability-workshop/docs/module4/prep.md

     !!! info
         Download the zip by clicking on the following URL <https://github.com/signalfx/app-dev-workshop/archive/v1.7.zip>.

-        Once downloaded, unzip the the file and from the command prompt then change into that directory.
+        Once downloaded, unzip the the file and rename it to `workshop`.
+Then, from the command prompt change into that directory.

-If you are using your own EC2 instance please skip to the [EC2 preparation section](../../module4/prep/#3-preparation-for-ec2-instances)
+If you are using your own EC2 instance please skip to the [Launch EC2 instance](../../module4/prep/#3-launch-ec2-instance)

 ---

-## 2. Preparation for Multipass
+## 2. Launch Multipass instance

 In this section you will  build and launch the Multipass instance which will run the Kubernetes (K3s) environment that you will use in multiple labs.